 Really there are only a few districts you need to concern yourself with in terms of places to Stay and Visit.
 You can see on the Below Image where these are located.

 This is the City area.
 High rise and built up its the heart of the business district.
 There are many large luxury hotels along with cheaper more budget offerings.
 And access to many restaurants.
-However, the Downtown area isn’t really catered for tourists more business travelers and you won’t be near any of the “tourist” attractions most people come to LA for.
+However, the Downtown area isn’t really catered for tourists, more business travelers and you won’t be near any of the “tourist” attractions most people come to LA for.

 Santa Monica / Venice Beach

 The Beachside areas of LA offer a fantastic location to base your trip.
-Living the incredible LA Beach life. fairly close to most attractions and right on the beach.
+Living the incredible LA Beach life, fairly close to most attractions and right on the beach.
 The only thing not to like is the higher prices.
 Look toward Venice Beach for more reasonably priced hotels.

 Beverly Hills / Rodeo Drive

 The location of some very upmarket very famous hotels (Beverly Wilshire!)
-It’s a great location for your trip with endless dining options and centrally located for anything you may require.
+It’s a great location for your trip with endless dining options and is centrally located for anything you may require.
 Not all hotels are super high-end and cheaper options can be found.

 Lots of hotels will come up near the Airport but really we don’t rate this as a place to base your trip.
 It’s not a nice area and pretty far from anything.
 The Glut of reasonably priced hotels is mainly there to serve 1-night layovers or pre-flight overnighters.
 They are all fine for this purpose but you wouldn’t want to stay any longer.